Linuxfabrik/monitoring-plugins/README.md

 ## Human Readable Numbers

 Regarding the check plugin output, this is how we convert and append symbols to large numbers in a human-readable format (according to Wikipedia [Names of large numbers](https://en.wikipedia.org/w/index.php?title=Names_of_large_numbers&section=5#Extensions_of_the_standard_dictionary_numbers), and other).

-The plugins display byte sizes in powers of 2 (KiB, MiB, GiB etc.).
+Since the primary hosting platform is Linux, which uses IEC, the plugins display byte sizes in powers of 2 (KiB, MiB, GiB etc.) - otherwise it would be very confusing to have the monitoring plugins said something different than the command line.

 | Value             | Symbol   | Origin       | Type              | Description |
 | ----------------- | -------- | ------------ | ----------------- | --------------------------------- |